-The largest privately-owned rail operator in Scandinavia – Hector Rail – changes its owner after 6 years.
-In a month or two, a transaction selling the company from EQT to Ancala European Infrastructure Fund II will be finalized.
+The largest privately-owned rail operator in Scandinavia – Hector Rail – changes its owner after six years.
+In about two months, the sale of the company by EQT to Ancala European Infrastructure Fund II will be finalized.

 A London-based infrastructure investment manager, Ancala Partners LLP (Ancala) is acquiring Hector Rail via its Ancala European Infrastructure Fund II (Ancala Infra II).
 The rail operator was in the hands of the Swedish investment company EQT AB through the EQT Infrastructure II fund (EQT Infra II) since 2014.